The baby name Philip is a traditional possibility that remains nicely under-the-radar.

 - Writers Roth and Dick.

-- Talk show host Donahue.
+- Former talk show host Donahue.

 - Heavy metal’s Anselmo, frontman of Pantera, and Thin Lizzy’s Lynott.
+Drummer Phil Collins graduated from Genesis to a successful independent career.

 And, of course, there’s self help guru Dr. Phil and that prognosticator of prognosticators, Punxsutawney Phil, the best known of the weather-predicting groundhogs.